campenr/mothur-py/README.md

 ### Basic Usage

-The use of this module requires that mothur is in the users `PATH` environment variable.
+**NOTE:** mothur-py expects mothur to be installed in the users PATH environment variable.
+If this is not the case you will need to tell it where to find the mothur executable.
+See the configuration section of the README for details.

 Use of this module revolves around the `Mothur` class that catches method calls and passes them off to mothur to be run as commands.
 An instance of the `Mothur` class needs to be created before running any commands: